Starting seeds the frugal way

 Making Newspaper Pots

 Make seed-starting pots with recycled newspapers to avoid the cost of plant pots.
 Cut or tear the newspaper into four-inch strips and stack them into individual piles three to four layers thick.
 Lay a clean soup or juice can on top of the newspaper strips so that one inch of the strip extends below the bottom of the can.
 Roll the paper around the can and secure the overlap with tape.
 Fold the ends toward the bottom of the can, overlapping as necessary.
 Tape the ends in place and remove the can.
 This creates a seed starting pot for your seeds.
-When planting time comes, simply tear away the sides of the newspaper pot and plant the seedling pot and all.
+When planting time comes, simply plant the seedling, pot and all.

 Making your own mini greenhouse isn't difficult and can be accomplished with recycled materials.
 Save deli containers or ask friends and neighbors to save them for you.
 Containers from cakes, pastry or party platters work best, as they typically contain a large dome.
 Small sandwich containers or those from some fast-food restaurants work, too.